FilipAdrian/SemesterProject/README.md

 #Application
-To manage the resources of a Company
+#To manage the resources of a Company
+#Only interface